ThePhD/future_cxx/papers/source/C - Transparent Function Aliases.md

 >
 > — [Steve Canon, Mathematician & Clang Developer](https://twitter.com/stephentyrone/status/1329796144193556482)

 At the surface of this issue and as illustrated by the many failed — and one successful — papers for `intmax_t` is that we need a better way of type definitions that get used for interfaces in the C standard.
-Underlying it is a growing, tumescent cancer that has begun to metastasize in the presence of not having a reason to invent wildly new architectures that necessitate fundamentally recompiling the world.
+Underlying it is a wound that has begun to fester in the presence of not having a reason to invent wildly new architectures that necessitate fundamentally recompiling the world.
 Our inability to present a stable interface for users in a separable and Standards-Compliant way from the binary representation of a function that we cherish so deeply is becoming a deepening liability.
 If every function (the fundamental unit of doing work) essentially becomes impossible to change in any way, shape, or form, then what we are curating is not a living and extensible programming language but a dying system that is unequivocally doomed to general failure and eventual replacement.